vimeo/psalm/docs/issues.md

 ### InterfaceInstantiation

-Emitted when an attempt is made to instatiate an interface:
+Emitted when an attempt is made to instantiate an interface:

 ```php
 interface I {}